 Key Stage 5

-The Fine Art course involves developing an ability to create innovative pieces of artwork, using traditional and digital media for a wide variety of purposes.
-The art that is produced could be used as a form of self-expression, inform an audience, provoke a reaction or potentially for a commercial purpose.
+The Fine Art course involves learners embarking upon a personal investigation, deciding upon their own starting points to create innovative pieces of artwork, using traditional and digital media.
+The art that is produced could be used as a form of self-expression, inform an audience, provoke a reaction or potentially be for commercial purposes.

-Individuals who are creative, lateral thinking problem solvers are in very high demand within industry.
-There are over 3 million creative jobs in the UK alone.
-Commercial art areas inclusive of graphic design, games design, advertising, media and design using new technologies are undergoing unprecedented growth.
-Creativity now has an instant world-wide market.
-In any future pathway, creative or not, outstanding grades and final outcomes are a route into the best universities, whilst impressing employers in regards to the skill, a strong work ethic and commitment that are required.
-In the art department our team ensures that students develop creativity, as well as transferable skills and a clear pathway towards achieving outstanding grades.
+Individuals who are creative, lateral-thinking problem solvers are in very high demand within industry.
+There are over 3 million creative jobs in the UK alone, and Leeds is a big hub for these careers.
+Commercial art areas, including graphic design, games design, advertising, media and design using new technologies, are undergoing unprecedented growth.
+Creativity has an instant world-wide market.
+In any future pathway, creative or not, Art impresses employers in regards to competencies, a strong work ethic and the commitment that is required.
+In the Art department, our team ensures that students develop creativity, as well as transferable competencies and a clear pathway towards achieving outstanding grades.